-Surrounded by Lasa, Venosta and Martello valleys, Punta di Lasa belonging to the Ortles-Cevedale Group and overlooking the little village of Lasa in Venosta Valley is well seen watching towards South from this latter; it’s the most important summit belonging to the Lasa Subgroup and it shows four ridges and a small glacier.
+Surrounded by Lasa, Venosta and Martello valleys, Punta di Lasa 3305 m belongs to the Ortles-Cevedale Group and overlooks the little village of Lasa in Valle Venosta.
+From this latter the mountain is well seen watching towards South.
+It’s the most important summit belonging to the Lasa Subgroup and it shows four ridges and a small glacier.
 This remarkable peak has three name: Punta di Lasa is the official Italian name, while the local names are Laaser Spitze for the inhabitants of Venosta Valley and Orgelspitze for the inhabitants of Martello Valley.
 This latter name seems to originate from the german word “Orgg”, in reason of the ancient legend concerning an ogre who had lived on the mountain.
 According to another interpretation, the name would do reference to the term "Arge Spitze", meaning Menacing Peak, as the first signs of the onset of bad weather would appear on the top of this mountain.

-Being a primary panoramic point, the peak is often climbed along its interesting Normal Route starting from Maso Stallwies located in Val Martello Valley side.
+Being a primary panoramic point, the mountain is often climbed along its interesting Normal Route starting from Maso Stallwies located in Val Martello side.
 From the summit the mountaineer can enjoy an incredible contrasting view between Ortles-Cevedale white summits and Val Venosta green meadows.

 Difference in level: 1373 m. from Maso Stallwies m.
 1931